MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-persona-and-teams.md

 # Understand the personas and teams for the data management and analytics scenario in Azure

-For the data management and analytics scenario, we recommend moving teams like Ingest, Processing, Analysis, Consumption, and Visualization from working in horizontally siloed teams, to agile vertical cross domain teams in each tier.
-Platform teams like Data Platform Operations and Platform Operations are grouped together in a common platform group.
+For the data management and analytics scenario, we recommend moving teams like ingest, processing, analysis, consumption, and visualization from working in horizontally siloed teams, to agile vertical cross domain teams in each tier.
+Platform teams like data platform operations and platform operations are grouped together in a common platform group.

 ![Overview of the data management and analytics scenario teams.](./images/enterprise-scale-analytics-ai-teams.png)

-*Figure 1: Overview of the data management and analytics scenario teams.*

 ## Personas